-- A. The DSO staff member responsible for coordinating the transfer of real property will notify the DSO's Board President, or designee, or the REF Vice President, if applicable, of the proposed transaction as soon as possible. - A. B. A Phase I Environmental Report will be performed on every real property asset, except recently platted residential property, prior to its acceptance by the DSO.
+A. A Phase I Environmental Report will be performed on every real property asset, except recently platted residential property, prior to its acceptance by the DSO.
 The DSO, at its discretion, also may require environmental reports on recently platted residential property.

-It is the responsibility of the donor to pay for any Environmental Reports. - B. C. If the Environmental Report indicates area(s) of significant concern or a recognized environmental condition (REC), a more comprehensive investigation including, butnot limited to, a Phase II or Phase III Environmental Report may will be undertaken prior to acceptance of the property.
-All Environmental Reports will be performed by a qualified consultant. approved by the DSO. - C. D. If the above procedures reveal any liability, the real property may be accepted onlyafter a request, in writing, by the DSO's Board President, or designee, or REF VicePresident, or designee, and a subsequent written approval of the applicable Board. - D. E. All contracts for Environmental Reports will be prepared and reviewed by legal counsel to the DSO.
-All Environmental Reports must be reviewed by legal counsel prior to the DSO Board's approval of gift acceptance. - E. F. The DSO may require will obtain an indemnification agreement from the transferor of real property regarding liability for any existing REC. - F. G. In the case of an acquisition of real property by estate, all costs of environmental assessment and remediation will be borne by the estate before the real property is distributed to the DSO.
+C. If the Environmental Report indicates area(s) of significant concern or a recognized environmental condition (REC), a more comprehensive investigation including, but not limited to, a Phase II or Phase III Environmental Report may be undertaken prior to acceptance of the property.
+All Environmental Reports will be performed by a qualified consultant.

+C. If the above procedures reveal any liability, the real property may be accepted only after a request, in writing, by the DSO's Board President, or designee, or REF Vice President, or designee, and a subsequent written approval of the applicable Board.

+D. All contracts for Environmental Reports will be prepared and reviewed by legal counsel to the DSO.
+All Environmental Reports must be reviewed by legal counsel prior to the DSO Board's approval of gift acceptance.

+E. The DSO may require an indemnification agreement from the transferor of real property regarding liability for any existing REC.

+F.- In the case of an acquisition of real property by estate, all costs of environmental assessment and remediation will be borne by the estate before the real property is distributed to the DSO.
 If the remediation is too costly, or the potential for liabilitytoo great, the DSO may disclaim its interest in the real property.